 - Get an agreement on follow-up action.

 These seven steps are mostly straightforward.
 They are not complicated.
 Anybody can apply these.
 If you follow these steps, you are sure to have an employee that is going to be adequately trained.
 This will contribute to a better office cleaning organization and team success.
 This process also applies to delegation because every delegation requires some form of coaching as well.
+Our workplace cleaning guide has more information on everything you need to know about office cleaning.

 Training and Development of Competitive Office Cleaners